Sport in Ottawa: Ice hockey

 Ice hockey began in Ottawa with the Stanley Cup in 1893.
-The city dominated the hockey world during the first quarter of the 20th century, with Ottawa teams winning 11 Cups from 1903 to 1927.
-The original Ottawa Senators were one of the original members of the National Hockey League which was founded in 1917.
-The team folded during the Great Depression in 1934, and moved to St. Louis to become the St. Louis Eagles.
+Teams from the city were dominant during the first quarter of the 20th century, with Ottawa teams winning 11 Cups from 1903 to 1927.
+The original Ottawa Senators were one of the original members of the National Hockey League, which was founded in 1917.
+The team folded in 1934 during the Great Depression, moving to St. Louis to become the St. Louis Eagles.
 The Senators returned to the National Hockey League in 1992.
-They play at the Canadian Tire Centre in Kanata.
+They currently play at the Canadian Tire Centre in Kanata.

-In junior hockey the city is represented by the Ottawa 67's of the Ontario Hockey League.
+In junior hockey, the city is represented by the Ottawa 67's of the Ontario Hockey League.
 The team began play in 1967, Canada's centennial year.
 Ottawa played host to the Memorial Cup tournament in 1972 and 1999.
-Ottawa also played host to the 2009 World Junior Ice Hockey Championships.
+Ottawa also played host to the 2009 World Junior Ice Hockey Championships, and is slated to host the 2025 edition of the tournament as well.

+Ottawa was granted one of six charter franchises in the new Professional Women's Hockey League in 2023.
+The Ottawa Charge (then known as PWHL Ottawa) debuted on January 2, 2024, hosting Montreal at a sold-out TD Place Arena—the 8,318 fans in attendance set a new record for a women's professional hockey game.

 Ottawa also has a minor hockey program, and plays host to the Bell Capital Cup each year.
 The city is home to five teams in the Central Junior Hockey League, four teams in the Eastern Ontario Junior Hockey League and two teams in the Eastern Ontario Junior C Hockey League.